We have many regular tutors and several visiting tutors for special classes. Below are just a few of our regulars:

 2. What do you love about teaching at Harts Barn Cookery School?
 Watching people gain confidence and leave smiling.

 3. What are your ‘outside’ interests?
-Fund-raising and my dog, Bertie.
+Mosaic and crafts.

 5. Please tell us something not many people know about you.
 I sold plants to No 10 Downing Street.